 Hiring a lawyer or real estate agent

-It’s recommended that you hire a lawyer or real estate buyer’s agent who specializes in Portuguese property law.
+It’s recommend that you hire a lawyer or real estate buyer’s agent who specializes in Portuguese property law.

 They can guide you through the buying process, help you negotiate with the seller, and ensure that all legal requirements are met and also avoiding the most common mistakes.